AbdAllah1441/AbdAllah1441/README.md

 - 🕋 Muslim
 - 🏫 Senior CSE student at ASU
-- 💻 Front End Web Developer
+- 💻 Front End Engineer
 <!-- - 🌐 Check out my portfolio at https://yousef-dergham.netlify.app/ to see some of the projects I've worked on. -->